Our Derby Properties

 - Derby LIVE also host a variety of musical acts across the city all at different venues.

-Over the past few years Derby has been putting a lot of investment into the city to improve its cultural experience for the people who live there and also for visitors.
+Over the past few years Derby has been putting a lot of investment into the city to improve its cultural experience for the people who live there and also for its visitors.

 - The QUAD is Derby’s centre for art and film with its own independent cinema, art galleries, café bar and workshops aimed at all ages to get them involved with art and creativity.